richung99/PughPython/README.md

 # PughPython
-Python Generated Pugh Chart Generated from Airtable You can find out more about this repository from my blog: https://medium.com/@richardchung_14516
+Python Generated Pugh Chart Generated from Airtable.
+You can find out more about this repository from my blog: https://medium.com/@richardchung_14516
 ## Installation
 Install Python 3, as well as the following libraries: numpy, PrettyTable.
 Assuming Python 3 is installed: